meza/agent-docs/DocumentationGuidelines.md

 ## Formatting and style

-* Avoid non-ASCII typography in prose (smart quotes, en-dashes), but don't "sanitize" UI output examples.
+* No smart punctuation.
+No punctuation-driven prose.
-* Keep UX glyphs in code blocks / snapshot-like examples exactly as the app shows them (including arrows, etc.).
+* Keep UI output in code blocks exactly as the app shows it.
 * Markdown only.
 Headings over bulleted prose where hierarchy exists.
 * Lists used only for true sequences or unordered sets.
 * Code fences for commands and config; backticks for inline literals.